levicole/lockdown/README.txt

 lockdown .

-# Modify lib/lockdown/access.rb to grant access to your application
+# Modify lib/lockdown/init.rb to set defaults and grant access
+  to your application

 # Modify lib/lockdown/session.rb to add/remove session information